sergiofgonzalez/python-workbench/part_4-web-apps/05_python-rest-apis/06-flask-smorest-kitchen-svc-in-memory-data/README.md

 # Implementing a Kitchen service using flask-smorest
-> Step 0: starting point
+> Step 2: Adding in-memory data management

 ## Description

-This project implements starting point for the Kitchen examples of the corresponding chapter.
+This project adds a very basic in-memory data management on top of the Kitchen Service example [05: Kitchen Service using Flask-smorest](../05-flask-smorest-kitchen-svc-payload-validation/).
 The API implemented is described by the [Kitchen OpenAPI spec](./oas.yaml).

 ### Setting up shop